incogweb/google-signin/README.md

 # **Google Sign In**
-*A 1-to-1 replica of the Google sign in page using mostly HTML*
+*A 1-to-1 replica of the Google sign in page using HTML, works with M5Stacks*

 ---